bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chrystal.md

 **George Chrystal** is best remembered today for _Algebra_: a two volume work which was completed by 1889.
 He was also involved in educational reform throughout his career and was a major figure in setting up an educational system in Scotland.

 ### Mathematical Profile (Excerpt):
-* The family stayed at Mill of Kingoodie, and Chrystal received his early education at the parish school of Old Meldrum, two miles from his home.
-* The family moved to Aberdeen shortly before 1863, the year Chrystal entered Aberdeen Grammar School.
 * Chrystal graduated from Aberdeen in 1871 with first class honours in mathematics and natural philosophy, and received the Town's Gold Medal given to the best student of the year.
 * Chrystal graduated from Cambridge on 30 April 1875 and he was second wrangler placed equal with Burnside (John William Lord of Trinity was first wrangler).
 * On 10 February 1875, Chrystal became second Smith's prizeman, the first Smith's prize being given to Burnside.
 * Shortly after his graduation, Chrystal was elected a fellow and lecturer of Corpus Christi College.
 * In the summer of 1877 the chair of mathematics in the University of St Andrews became vacant and Chrystal applied for the post.
 * Being the Regius Chair of mathematics it was a crown appointment and Chrystal received a telegram from the Home Secretary on Saturday 3 November 1877 informing him that he was successful.
-* On 26 June 1879 Chrystal married Margaret Ann Balfour, whom he had known from his childhood.
 * Before leaving for Germany to marry, Chrystal applied for the vacant chair of mathematics in the University of Edinburgh.
 * Chrystal chose as his subject The History of Mathematics, talking in particular about the former occupants of the Edinburgh chair of mathematics.
 * Chrystal was to hold the Edinburgh chair for the rest of his career.